angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 }
 ```

-This interface is the base, but typically we don't implement it directly but rather the more specific interfaces `FormValueControl` or `FormCheckboxControl` that extend the `FormUiControl` interface with specific properties needed for handling common value inputs or checkboxes.
+This interface is the base, but typically we don't implement it directly.
+Instead, we use the more specific interfaces `FormValueControl` or `FormCheckboxControl` that extend the `FormUiControl` interface with specific properties needed for handling common value inputs or checkboxes.

 ```typescript
 interface FormValueControl<T> extends FormUiControl {